 |View Item||View Item||View Item||View Item|

-Katmai Bear Viewing – Fishing styles
+Bear Viewing at Brooks Falls – Fishing styles

 Fishing styles are often learned behaviors.
 Many bears use the same techniques as their mother, plus others that they learn on their own.
 Some bears have mastered many styles, while other bears stick with the one that works.
 Bear watching in Alaska is extremely addictive and hypnotizing.
-Bears are fabulous.
+The bears are fabulous.
 It’s hard to believe that these huge heavy animals can be so fast and agile.
 At Brooks River, you can observe many different types of fishing styles, including:

 Stand and Wait